PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Related Work

-In computer vision research, many segmentation datasets have been developed, such as COCO~\cite{coco-dataset}, a large-scale benchmark containing object-centric images with pixel-level annotations for diverse everyday scenes; FSS-1000~\cite{fss-1000}, a few-shot segmentation dataset featuring 1,000 object categories with only a single annotated example per class; SA-CO~\cite{sam3}, which extends segment-anything-style annotation to concept-driven segmentation tasks; and SA-MED2D~\cite{SA-Med2D}, a medical-domain dataset designed to evaluate generalizable 2D segmentation across varied clinical imagery.
+In computer vision research, various segmentation datasets have been developed, such as COCO~\cite{coco-dataset}, a large-scale benchmark containing object-centric images with pixel-level annotations for diverse everyday scenes; FSS-1000~\cite{fss-1000}, a few-shot segmentation dataset featuring 1,000 object categories with only a single annotated example per class; SA-CO~\cite{sam3}, which extends segment-anything-style annotation to concept-driven segmentation tasks.

-We use face parsing with the CelebAMask-HQ~\cite{CelebAMask-HQ} dataset as an example, a high-quality facial image dataset that provides detailed pixel-level annotations for 18 distinct facial components across 30,000 celebrity images.
-Various models have been proposed to push the state of the art on CelebAMask-HQ.
-The general facial representation model FaRL~\cite{general_facial} achieves strong face parsing performance by leveraging large-scale vision–language pretraining and transferring it to CelebAMask-HQ.
-SegFace~\cite{segface} improves the state of the art on CelebAMask-HQ by explicitly addressing long-tail facial components through a balanced segmentation framework.
+In this research, we use face parsing, an \gls{ss} task, with the CelebAMask-HQ~\cite{CelebAMask-HQ} dataset as an example, a high-quality facial image dataset that provides detailed pixel-level annotations for 18 distinct facial components across 30,000 celebrity images.
+Another example we present is general \gls{ss} on the panoptic segmentation dataset of COCO~\cite{coco-dataset}.

-Another example we present is general semantic segmentation on the panoptic segmentation dataset of the COCO~\cite{coco-dataset} dataset.
-OneFormer~\cite{oneformer} and Mask2Former~\cite{mask2former} are the state-of-the-art models on this dataset.
-They are capable of performing universal image segmentation (\ie, semantic segmentation, instance segmentation, and panoptic segmentation) with a single model.
+Various models have been proposed to push the state of the art on CelebAMask-HQ~\cite{CelebAMask-HQ} and COCO~\cite{coco-dataset}.
+The latest SegFace~\cite{segface} improves the state of the art on CelebAMask-HQ by explicitly addressing long-tail facial components through a balanced segmentation framework.
+OneFormer~\cite{oneformer} and Mask2Former~\cite{mask2former} are the state-of-the-art models on the panoptic segmentation dataset of COCO~\cite{coco-dataset}.
+They are capable of performing universal image segmentation (\ie, \gls{ss}, instance segmentation, and panoptic segmentation).

-Note that in \pa{}, we do not intend to use MLLMs to compete with these specialized models; instead, we probe the emergent capabilities and generalizability of these generalist models.
-In our experiments, we task MLLMs to generate masks with published weights or public APIs and no further training.
+Note that in \pa{}, we do not intend to use \glspl{omm} to compete with these state-of-the-art specialized models that are specifically designed and trained for \gls{ss} on specific datasets; instead, we probe the emergent generative capabilities and generalizability of these generalist models (\ie, \glspl{omm}).
+In our experiments, we task \glspl{omm} to generate masks with published weights or public APIs and no further training.